poechsel/YaiKe/README.md

 ## How to use

-Their is two ways to use this program
+There is two ways to use this program

 ### Using `dht` application